 - The LEAF will only be released to trips approved for EV use.
 (Sorry, no off-road use or fording rivers!)

-- Tesla Charging Stations are not compatible with the Nissan LEAF without an adaptor.
+- Tesla Charging Stations are not compatible with the Nissan LEAF without an adapter.
 We are unable to support the use of Tesla stations at this time.

 Returning a Vehicle

 Please take a moment to clean out the vehicle when you return it.
 Be sure to check for any personal items you may have left behind.
 Return Keys and Binders to Weizenblatt Hall.
 You can return the LEAF to Weizenblatt Hall.
 The Nissan LEAF can be re-connected to a charger upon return to campus if possible (located in P12).

 Transportation Services imposes a fine for vehicles returned late or improperly.
 Fines up to $100 (each) or the exact charge needed to send a vehicle out for cleaning are also imposed for vehicles returned in poor condition.
 This includes:

 - Vehicles returned without the vehicle binder, fuel card and/or keys to Weizenblatt Hall: $20 each